Grevillea ‘Fireworks’ is a small shrub growing to about 1 x 1 metre.

 Grevilleas are propagated by three principal methods; seed, cuttings and grafting.
 To maintain desirable characteristics of a particular plant, vegetative propagation (e.g. cuttings or grafting) must be used.
 This also applies to propagation of named cultivars.

-The most similar variety is G. ‘Bonny Prince Charlie’.
-This variety has an upright habit, entire leaves, small terminal inflorescences that are mainly red in colour but having yellow limbs.
-It is the only commercial variety that has these characteristics.
+The most similar cultivar is G. ‘Bonny Prince Charlie’.
+This variety has an upright habit, entire leaves and small terminal inflorescences that are mainly red in colour but having yellow limbs.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th-century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.